-- Need of Care
+i) Need of Care

-0.3: China: Projections for proportion of people needing care.
+Figure 5.3 - China: Projections for proportion of people needing care.
 Black line separates actual and forecasted.
 (Source CHLHS data)

-- Supply of Informal Care
+ii) Supply of Informal Care

-0.4: China: Projections for proportion of people supplying informal care.
+Figure 5.4 - China: Projections for proportion of people supplying informal care.
 Black line separates actual and forecasted.
 (Source CHLHS data)

-- Source of Finance
+iii) Source of Finance

-0.5: China: Projections for Source of financing for elderly.
+Figure 5.5 - China: Projections for Source of financing for elderly.
 Black line separates actual and forecasted.
 (Source CHLHS data)

-- Unmet Needs
+iv) Unmet Needs

-0.6: China: Projections for Source of financing for elderly.
+Figure 5.6 - China: Projections for Source of financing for elderly.
 Black line separates actual and forecasted.
 (Source CHLHS data)

 Unmet needs in India (Evidence from LASI Data): The evidence drawn using the WHO's SAGE data on India suggests that the unmet needs for individuals seeking care slightly decreased between year 2004 and 2010.
-However, the recent nationally represented pilot (2012) as well as first wave (2018) of Longitudinal Study of Aging in India (LASI), a sister survey of the US Health and Retirement Study, indicated that of all individuals seeking care, almost 80% of them could not receive it and no alternate arrangements such as long-term care insurance (public or private) exist to address this unfortunate situation.
+However, the recent nationally represented pilot (2012) as well as first wave (2018) of Longitudinal Study of Aging in India (LASI), a sister survey of the US Health and Retirement Study, indicate that of all individuals seeking care almost 80% of them could not receive it and no alternate arrangements such as long-term care insurance (public or private) exist to address this unfortunate situation.
 Figure 5.7 shows the trends in the unmet needs over time for India.
-Although India is a relatively young country with almost 65% of its population aged 35 or below, the mobilization of manpower to big cities due to a decrease in agricultural dependency of India's economy has decreased the availability of informal care in small towns and villages.
-India's reliance on traditional caregiving based on altruism is no longer sustainable due to changing conditions in its demography.
-Therefore, individuals in need of care are facing challenges because of reductions in the availability of informal care, resulting in a massive gap between demand and supply of informal care.
-The issue of unmet need is likely to grow as India marches into the future with increased life expectancy and increasing urbanization in the country.
+Although India is relatively young country as almost 65% of its population aged 35 or below, the mobilization of manpower to big cities due to decrease in agricultural dependency of India's economy decreasing the availability of informal care in small towns and villages.
+India's reliance on traditional caregiving based on altruism is no more sustainable due to changing conditions in its demography.
+Therefore, individuals in need of care are facing challenges because of reduction in the availability of informal care, resulting in a massive gap between demand and supply of informal care.
+The issue of unmet need likely to grow as India marches into the future with increased life expectancy and increasing urbanization in the country.
 The projections for India in terms of need of care, supply of care, and unmet needs till 2050 are represented in the Figure 5.8.
-Perhaps affordability of formal long-term care is another issue India is likely to face given that there is no explicit market available for long-term care in India, in general.
+Perhaps affordability of formal long-term care is another issue India likely to face given that there is no explicit market available for long-term care in India, in general.
 There is an urgent need of policy action to tackle this crisis.
 Some of the following initiatives and policy actions suggested here can be considered towards establishing the sustainable long-term care system in India.

-0.7: Informal care needs, supply, and unmet needs, evidence from Longitudinal Aging Study
+Figure 5.7 - Informal care needs, supply, and unmet needs, evidence from Longitudinal Aging Study in India (Waves: 2012 & 2018).